 6) If possible, get an address in a tax free state and use this as your U.S. address.
 This may save you some money on your state taxes.
 Tax free states are TX, FL, AK, NV, WA, SD, WY and TN.
 This will not work if you have a house and family in another state.
 CA, AL, PA, MA, NJ and HI are the worst as they do not allow the foreign income exclusion; pay attention if you live here but have the option to claim residency in another state.

-7) I am getting a lot of questions about starting S-corps and LLCs for those of you working as ICs.
+7) I am getting a lot of questions about starting S-corps and LLCs from those of you working as ICs.
 This is a good move in most cases as properly structured it allows you a savings on what you would otherwise pay in self-employment tax and our attorney Zac can help set this up for you.

 8) Lastly, what will I need from you?
 Every situation varies but in general I will need W-2s, 1099s, a list of work related expenses, foreign address and city you worked out of and any other tax documents you receive relating to home mortgages, property taxes, investments and other income.